proteus-finance/token/contracts/token/README.md

 ## Seed

-- Seed function **_have 8_** percent of token supply
+- Seed function **_have 9_** percent of token supply
-- Seed function will take one parameter  recipient address thats will be in String
+- Seed function will take one parameter  invetsors object array
 - Seed will directly start after deployment.
+- only owner can use this function.
 - Seed function will not work after 18 months of token deployment

+## Claim
+- In claim investor can withdraw his daily base amount.
+- user can claim only 1 time in 24 hours.
+- this function is will not work after 18 months.

 ## IDO